vsindevops/gcp-ops-recipes/terraform-gcp-lab/README.md

 The team operates in a controlled production setup where:

 - A **Bastion Host** serves as the **single entry point** into the environment.
-  - It has a public IP and is accessible only via SSH.
+  - It has a public IP and is accessible only via SSH.  --> ### This is just for Lab, In actual Prod environments, IP's of a particular network should be given instead of 0.0.0.0/0
   - It enforces centralized access control and auditing for all engineers.
 - A **Prod Server** runs within a **private subnet**, hosting payment data or backend services.
   - It has **no public IP**, ensuring it’s isolated from the internet.